younger-1/emacs/readme.md

-> tip: No consider/ready/convenient to use emacs in terminal or ms-windows yet
+> NOTE: No consider/ready/convenient to use emacs in terminal or ms-windows yet

 # TODO